Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Pike loves aquatic vegetation.
 They are at home there and chase down their prey.
 Look for pike in weed lines, pad fields, reed or wild rice beds, lily pads, grass, overhanging trees, and bushes.

-2. Pike loves the shallow areas with a lot of vegetation to provide protection and avenues for ambushing their prey.
+2. Pike loves shallow areas with a lot of vegetation to provide protection and avenues for ambushing their prey.
 Fish for pike in these shallow areas that are close to the margins.
+This is one of the best pike fishing tips to remember.

 3. Fish for pike early morning and late evenings.
 During summer, the pike is very active early in the morning.
 Get there just before daylight.
 Additionally, late evenings when it is dusk are great for pike fishing.
 They use the fading sunlight as cover to come out.